Info: Available in Three Strengths; with one coming in Two Sizes

 Manuka honey can be used topically to treat skin ulcers, wounds, burns, sore throats, acne, eczema and cracked skin.
 These products from Manuka Health are also perfectly good as edible honey of course -- with a rich taste gleaned from the aromatic Manuka flowers which supply the nectar.

-Two honey strengths are offered here: Gold, where each batch is certified through accredited laboratory tests to contain a minimum of 400 mg of methylglyoxal per kg; and Silver, where each batch contains a minimum of 250 mg of methylglyoxal per kg (or 3.75 mg per 15 g serving).
+* Silver, where each batch is certified through accredited laboratory tests to contain a minimum of 250 mg of methylglyoxal per kg;

-(The Manuka Health 550 MGO Platinum strength has been discontinued in Canada, but we are now carrying one in a very similar (515+ MGO) strength issued by their former distributor, Flora Health, which is available through a separate page.)
+We are also now carrying one in a very similar (515+ MGO) strength issued by their former distributor, Flora Health, which is available through a separate page.)

 100% pure, non-GMO, raw (unpasteurized), active Manuka Honey, in strengths of:

-MGO 400 or 6 mg per 15 mg tablespoon for the Gold type.
+MGO 400 or 6 mg per 15 mg tablespoon for the Gold type; and,

 Contains no additives, preservatives, or gluten.